cisagov/ScubaGear/README.md

 - **$OPAPath** refers to the folder location of the Open Policy Agent (OPA) policy engine executable file.
 By default the OPA policy engine executable embedded with this project is located in the project's root folder `"./"` and for most cases this value will not need to be modified.
 To execute the tool using a version of the OPA policy engine located in another folder, customize the variable value with the full path to the folder containing the OPA policy engine executable file.

 - **$OutPath** refers to the folder path where the output JSON and the HTML report will be created.
 Defaults to the same directory where the script is executed.
 This parameter is only necessary if an alternate report folder path is desired.
 The folder will be created if it does not exist.

 ### AAD Conditional Access Policy Exemptions
-The ScubaGear ConfigFilePath command line option allows users to define custom variables for use in policy assessments against the AAD baseline.
+The ScubaGear `-ConfigFilePath` command line option allows users to define custom variables for use in policy assessments against the AAD baseline.
 These custom variables are used to exempt specific user and group exclusions from conditional access policy checks that normally would not pass if exclusions are present.
 These parameters support operational use cases for having backup or break glass account exclusions to global user policies without failing best practices.
 Any exemptions and their risks should be carefully considered and documented as part of an organization's cybersecurity risk management program process and practices.

 **YAML AAD Configuration File Syntax and Examples**